 Personal medical history: Information about an individual's health, often going back to birth, can provide clues to a genetic diagnosis.
 A personal medical history includes past health issues, hospitalizations and surgeries, allergies, medications, and the results of any medical or genetic testing that has already been done.

 Genetic testing is currently available for many genetic conditions.
 However, some conditions do not have a genetic test; either the genetic cause of the condition is unknown or a test has not yet been developed.
-In these cases, a combination of the approaches listed above may be used to make a diagnosis.
+In these cases, sequencing the entire genome may result in locating the responsible genetic variant.
+Additionally, a combination of the approaches listed above may be used to make a diagnosis.
 Even when genetic testing is available, the tools listed above are used to narrow down the possibilities (known as a differential diagnosis) and choose the most appropriate genetic tests to pursue.

 A diagnosis of a genetic disorder can be made anytime during life, from before birth to old age, depending on when the features of the condition appear and the availability of testing.
 Sometimes, having a diagnosis can guide treatment and management decisions.
 A genetic diagnosis can also suggest whether other family members may be affected by or at risk of a specific disorder.
 Even when no treatment is available for a particular condition, having a diagnosis can help people know what to expect and may help them identify useful support and advocacy resources.